 I’m pretty intrigued by the cash idea.
 If I take the plunge, I’ll write up a post-mortem.

 This was long.
-As I wrote this, I actually manipulated my budget, thought through the simplification process, and dumped it here into this post.
+As I wrote this, I actually manipulated my budget, thought through the simplification process, and dumped it here into this post to give my ideal budget.
 Hopefully you grabbed something insightful from it!